 - Don't be rude, lewd or offensive

-- Don't exchange contact details until you're ready to meet
+- Don't exchange contact details on a dating site until you're ready to meet

 - Don't use fake, outdated or modified photos